Bridging Information Security and Environmental Criminology Research to Better Mitigate Cybercrime: The Evolution of Place-Based Theories and Practices in Environmental Criminology

-Returning to criminology and looking at the dimension of efficiency, classical criminology approaches lead to a heavy reliance on the judicial and penal systems to inhibit crime, through deterrence, punishment, and rehabilitation.
-Though such systems are probably necessary to society in some capacity, they are, nonetheless, flawed as a sole solution.
+Returning to criminology, and looking at the dimension of efficiency, classical criminology approaches lead to a heavy reliance on the judicial and penal systems to inhibit crime, through deterrence, punishment, and rehabilitation.
+Though such are likely necessary for society, they are, nonetheless, flawed as a sole solution.
 First, there is the attrition of justice: ever-diminishing proportions of offenders are successfully reported, then arrested, then indicted, then imprisoned, and then rehabilitated~\cite{garside2004crime}.
-Therefore, the majority of offenders remain within or are reintroduced into wider society with little to no lasting, positive effect on their propensity to commit further crimes.
+Therefore, the majority of offenders remain within or are reintroduced into wider society with little to no lasting, positive change.
 However, environmental criminology takes a pragmatic approach from the outset.
 With the primary focus on pre-empting and preventing crimes before they occur, this approach favours manipulating the immediate environment so as to deter one from committing a crime, such as by increasing the perceived risks or costs, reducing the perceived rewards or provocations, or removing the excuses associated with the commission of a crime~\cite{clarke1997situational}.
 In essence, this approach aims to reduce criminal opportunity for potential offenders.